Law enforcement in South Korea: Japanese imperialist occupation period

 The Provisional Government of the Republic of Korea established by the March 1st Movement in 1919 is a police bureau under the Ministry of the Interior which performs police functions.
 The first police chief was recommended by Interior Minister An Changhao, and Jin Jiu was elected on 12 August 1919.
-The police bureau was responsible for intelligence and supervision, police work, and arrested Japanese imperialist spies.
+The police bureau was responsible for intelligence and supervision, police work, and arresting Japanese imperialist spies.
 Jin Jiu appointed Lu Shungen as the guard minister, and employed most young Han people, including more than 20 guards.
 Jin Jiu not only supervised the police work as the police chief, but also tried as the presiding judge in the interim government without courts.
-Jin Jiu, the police chief, expelled Sun Yujia and Jiang Linyu, who had been a spy of Japanese imperialism, shot and killed Jin Daoshun, who had been a spy of Japanese consulate, and arrested and executed Huang Heshan, who tried to poison independence activists.
+Jin Jiu, the police chief, expelled Sun Yujia and Jiang Linyu, who had been spies of Japanese imperialism, shot and killed Jin Daoshun, who had been a spy of the Japanese consulate, and arrested and executed Huang Heshan, who tried to poison independence activists.